 Like so many homeowners in the suburban Northeast, I face the same problems, a double-edged sword of Damocles hanging over me and my house.
 The tall trees on my property are stately and provide much shade and of course fodder for my pile.
 But they are also a hazard.
 Over the past few months, my next-door neighbors, an older couple who, like their neighbor directly across the street, have lived in their house for a half-century, have asked me to do something about the sycamore that rises from the border of my yard and spreads its long dappled branches over their house.

 So as the tree crew sets up shop across the street, I ask the foreman to quote me a price on trimming the sycamore, as well as a large branch of a maple that extends over my own house.
 Almost as an after-thought, I ask him how much it would cost to take down the tall, gangly maple that rises from the backyard just in front of my pile.
-I’ve never much cared for the look of the tree; it’s a male maple with multiple trunks, one of which was trimmed 10 years ago when I first moved into my house.
-It casts shade over the largest stretch of lawn in the backyard; I look forward seeing the sun the tree now blocks.
-It’s best use now is for firewood, which I need.
+I’ve never much cared for the look of the tree; it’s a male maple with multiple trunks, one of which was trimmed 10 years ago when I first moved into my house, the amputated sight of which has always bothered my eye.
+Plus, its limbs cast shade over the largest stretch of lawn in the backyard and its roots infiltrate the lawn, garden beds and no doubt the base of my pile.
+I look forward to seeing the sun the tree now blocks and being rid of the unwanted invasive species.
+The scraggly maple’s best use now is for firewood, which I need.
 I tell the tree guy I’ll take the logs for firewood, and the rest of the trimmings as mulch to spread across my perennial beds.

 His price is so reasonable I agree to the terms on the spot, and he says he’ll be back tomorrow morning to do the job.

 I take the day off as a holiday, for seeing tree trimmers at work is a sight to behold.
-What you would need to pay me to climb a tree with a chainsaw would be far beyond the work I will be seeing and paying for today.
+What you would need to pay me to climb a tree with a chainsaw would be far beyond the work I will be watching and paying for today.
 They begin at 8 am, backing an industrial-sized wood chipper attached to an enclosed dumpster truck onto the lawn.
 A worker scales the largest trunk of the maple with ropes and a small chain saw and begins to lop off the tallest branches, still thick with golden leaves, 40 feet up.
-The limbs fall straight to the ground, guided by his steady hand, where they are dragged to the chipper and grinded up.
+The limbs fall straight to the ground, guided by his steady hand, where they are dragged to the chipper by a co-worker and fed into the grinder.

-Some of the branches he ties off before lopping off, and lowers them by the ropes to the ground.
-Within an hour, he’s worked his way down the main trunks, sawing man-sized logs as he goes, which topple to the ground with heavy, pounding thuds.
+Some of the branches he ties off to a higher branch before lopping off, and lowers them by the ropes to the ground.
+Within an hour, he’s worked his way down the main trunk, sawing man-sized logs as he goes, which topple to the ground with heavy, pounding thuds.

 I help the crews stack the logs of maple along the backside of the shed; the heaviest, longest pieces, which I asked to be left long to use as new borders for my pile, we roll over to the side of my pile.
 As the crew hauls the remaining branches over to the chipper, I rake up the thick layering of sawdust from around the trunk and drag the minced shavings on the small plastic tarp over to my pile.
 Sawdust takes a long time to break down, but its raw, granular nature makes it easy to add to the mix.
 Besides, I like abiding by the guiding philosophy of what grows on my property, stays on my property.
 Till death do us part.